-This leaflet has been produced to give you general information about a Laparoscopic Roux-en-Y Gastric Bypass.
+This leaflet has been produced to give you general information about a Laparoscopic Roux-en-Y Gastric Bypass and the Single Loop Gastric Bypass.
 It is not intended to replace the discussion between you and your Clinician / Nurse or Dietitian, but may help clarify some of the issues discussed.
 If, after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

 What is a Roux-en-Y Gastric Bypass?

 The second part of the operation involves attaching a shortened part of the small bowel to this small pouch through which the calories and vitamins are normally absorbed from food.
-Food needs enzymes to help with absorption.
-Around 1 – 1.5metres (3 – 4 feet) is missed out of the enzyme digestion circuit.
+Food requires enzymes to help with absorption.
+Around 1-1.5metres (3-4 feet) is missed out of the enzyme digestion circuit.
 This combination of restriction and reduced absorption makes this one of the most effective weight loss operations available.

-Most of the time the gastric bypass is completed with “laparoscopic” (keyhole) surgery where several small cuts (1cm or less) are made to place hollow tube “ports” into the cavity of the abdomen through which long thin instruments and a camera are passed to allow the surgeon access to your organs.
+Most of the time both of these types of gastric bypass are completed with laparoscopic “keyhole” surgery where several small cuts (1cm or less) are made to place hollow tube “ports” into the cavity of the abdomen through which long thin instruments and a camera are passed to allow the surgeon access to your organs.
 The abdomen is temporarily inflated with a gas (carbon dioxide) to create the space in which the surgeon works.
 It is necessary for you to have a general anaesthetic (be asleep) whilst your abdomen is distended by this gas and at the end of the operation the gas is released, the wounds are sutured and you are woken up.

 A 2 week pre-operative liver shrinkage diet is essential to allow keyhole surgery to be performed safely and successfully this will be discussed with you at the pre assessment appointment and a diet planning sheet provided.